Stocks, Bonds, Bills and Inflation and Gold - Asset Class Performance

 time.
 (Later I will show that there are some pretty good returns over 20 year

-periods, so you don't have to actually invest for 87 years!).
-Note, however, that the
+periods, so you don't have to actually invest for 87.5 years!).

 This amazing out-performance of stocks (which beat